 21 states across India

 In just sixteen years, Goonj has emerged as one of India’s best known NGOs.
 It uses material (clothes, shoes, stationary, furniture, and more) as a tool for empowerment and social change.
 Goonj collects more than 1,000 tons of donated material each year, groups it into usable kits, and distributes them around the country.
 Goonj needed to streamline and track this complex processing and distribution network through technology.

 Goonj used Collect, our mobile data collection app, to issue an instant acknowledgment for material contributions from its 5 offices.
 More than 3,000 tons of material received every year undergo a series of processes.
 These involve segregating material, dividing it into individual kits, and converting it into usable material.
 Segregated materials are then distributed to remote areas directly or through Goonj's network of over 300 implementation partners on the ground.

 Our goal is to grow as an idea, not just as an organization.
 For that we need to make ourselves replicable, which in turn requires better impact assessment and evidence building.

-Set rules on numerical questions, geographic boundaries on GPS points, selection limits for multiple choice questions, and more.
+Admins could set rules on numerical questions, geographic boundaries on GPS points, selection limits for multiple choice questions, and more.